zandautov-art/Battle-Ship-Project/README.md

 The ships is destroyed only if all of its cells are destroyed.

-The one who destroys all opponents ships first is the winner.
+The one who destroys all opponents ships in fewer turns is the winner.

+if Both destroy each other ships in the same number of turns it will a draw

 In this projects there are two modes:
 Player vs Computer